A Short Walk in the Hindu Kush: Structure

 Carless makes an impressive speech in Persian to convince the drivers to continue into Nuristan.
 They climb an indistinct track to the pass.
 They descend into Nuristan: it grows hot.
 Men run to meet them: they are told they are the first Europeans ever to cross the pass – Newby does not believe this – and are given ice-cold milk to drink.

 They make camp in a loop of the river to reduce the risk of being murdered in the night.
-They are visited by two evil-looking men with an ancient Martini-Henry rifle, riding a horse.
+They are visited by two evil-looking men with an ancient Martini–Henry rifle, riding a horse.
 In the morning they try out the Bashguli grammar on a man; he understands, but speaks a different dialect.
 Their guide does not let them camp in a grove of mulberry trees full of girls and young women, but chooses a dirty place under a cliff.
 They undress to wash in the river, discovering how thin they have become.

 An audience gathers to watch them get up and cook.
 They reach Pushal, where the headman gives them apricots and tells tales of the old days.
 They admire the antique rifles of many kinds that the men have.
 A mullah forbids them to go to a funeral where a bullock is to be slaughtered, in a holiday atmosphere.
 Instead, they sit under a walnut tree beside a river, with kingfishers, butterflies, hummingbird hawkmoths, and a woodpecker drilling.
 Newby shakes hands with two lepers.
 They all have dysentery.
 Newby negotiates the price of a complete male Nuristani costume.

 Walking down from the village of Lustagam they pass hand-made irrigation canals of hollowed-out halved tree trunks on stone pillars.
 They are shown a rock, the Sang Neveshteh, with an inscription in Kufic script, supposedly recording the Emperor Timur Leng's visit in 1398 A.D.
 The country becomes lusher, with both ordinary mulberries and the king mulberry, plums, sloes and soft apples.
 They cross a wooded country with watermills, wild raspberries and buttercups.
 They climb back through rougher country to Gadval, a village on a cliff, with picturesque privies over the streams.
 At Lake Mundul a mullah swims the horse with Newby's camera and all their film and other possessions across the river.
 The headman shows a scar inflicted on him in deep snow by a black bear.

 Newby and Carless climb 2,000 feet out of the valley to reach Arayu village.
 At Warna they rest by a waterfall with mulberry trees.
 They walk on, Newby dreaming of cool drinks and hot baths.
 They struggle on over a high cold pass.
 The last village of Nuristan, Achagaur, is peopled by Rajputs who claim to come from Arabia.
 They reach the top of the Arayu pass and cheerfully descend on the far side.
-They meet the explorer and author of Arabian Sands, Wilfred Thesiger, who is disgusted by their air-beds and calls them "a pair of pansies".
+They meet the explorer and author of Arabian Sands, Wilfred Thesiger, who is disgusted by their air-beds and calls them "a couple of pansies".